crowsonkb/style_transfer/README.md

 - [Caffe](http://caffe.berkeleyvision.org), with pycaffe compiled for Python 2.7 or 3.5
 - Python packages [numpy](http://www.numpy.org), [Pillow](https://python-pillow.org), [posix-ipc](http://semanchuk.com/philip/posix_ipc/), [scipy](http://www.scipy.org), [six](https://pythonhosted.org/six/)

-`style_transfer` will run faster if NumPy and SciPy are compiled to use [MKL](https://software.intel.com/en-us/intel-mkl).
-If you are running Caffe on the CPU, it will also be faster if compiled with MKL.
-The [Anaconda](https://www.continuum.io/downloads) Python distribution comes with MKL-accelerated NumPy and SciPy by default and is known to work with `style_transfer`.
+The current preferred Python distribution for `style_transfer` is [Anaconda](https://www.continuum.io/downloads) (Python 3.5 version). `style_transfer` will run faster with Anaconda than with other Python distributions due to its inclusion of the [MKL](https://software.intel.com/en-us/intel-mkl) BLAS (mathematics) library.
+In addition, if you are running Caffe without a GPU, `style_transfer` will run a great deal faster if compiled with MKL (`BLAS := mkl` in `Makefile.config`).

 [Cloud computing images](https://github.com/crowsonkb/style_transfer/wiki/Cloud-computing-images) are available with `style_transfer` and its dependencies preinstalled.